Aluriak/webclingo-example/README.md

 ## test_site

-This is a simple website copied and pruned from [potassco.org/clingo/run](https://potassco.org/clingo/run), which should be fully functional after the incorporation of `clingo.js` and `clingo.js.mem` files (made by `compile_web.sh` script)
+This is a simple website copied and pruned from [potassco.org/clingo/run](https://potassco.org/clingo/run), which should be fully functional after the incorporation of `clingo.js` and `clingo.wasm` files (made by `compile_web.sh` script)

 To open the website,